gamercade-io/gamercade_console/gamercade_cli/README.md

 ### Bundle Mode

 This is how you can bundle and package game code and assets via command line.
 Usable by the `gccl bundle` command.
-Parameters:
+The usable parameters are:

 - `--code` or `-c` - a code provider.
 Can be a `.wasm` file or an already bundled `.gcrom`.
 - `--output` or `-o` - an output file.
 The path where you want to output the bundled `.gcrom`.
-- `--assets` or `-a` - an asset provider.
+- `--assets` or `-a` - an optional asset provider.
 Can be a `.gce` file, or an already bundled `.gcrom`.

 For example, `gccl -w bundle -c [PATH TO CODE] -a [PATH TO ASSETS] -o my_game.gcrom` will load code, assets, bundle them together, and output it into `my_game.gcrom`